Skip to main content

 • Successfully advocated in 2021 for restoring those 2016 standards by way of a Congressional Review Act that re-instated parts of the 2016 standards that were rescinded at the end of the Trump Administration.

-• Continues to help lead the push in the U.S. on strengthening methane standards for the oil and gas sector and extending them to new and existing sources, with a final rule expected in 2023.
+• Helped lead the push in the U.S. on strengthening methane standards for the oil and gas sector and extending them to new and existing sources.

 What is methane pollution?